 Section 5.
 If more than two candidates are nominated for the same office and no candidate receives a majority of the votes cast on the first ballot, a run-off election for the office shall immediately be conducted, the voting being on the two candidates receiving the largest number of votes on the first ballot.

 In the event of a vacancy in the office of President, the President-Elect shall succeed to the office, followed by the Vice-President in the Grand Lodge District having the greatest number of members, and so on, until a successor is elected and installed at the next Convention of the Association.
-Vacancies in all other elective offices of the Association shall be filled by the Board of Trustees, at a meeting called in accordance with the provisions of Section 13 of this Article, for the remainder of the current Association year and shall be filled, for the unexpired term, at the next Convention of the Association.
+Vacancies in all other elective offices of the Association shall be filled by the Board of Directors, at a meeting called in accordance with the provisions of Section 13 of this Article, for the remainder of the current Association year and shall be filled, for the unexpired term, at the next Convention of the Association.
 In the event that the President-Elect assumes the Presidency by virtue of a vacancy in the office of President, as herein set forth, such succession shall not bar or prevent the President-Elect from assuming the office of the President at the closing session of the Convention immediately following such succession for the term for which he was elected.

 Section 6.
-The President shall be the chief executive officer of the Association: The President shall preside at all meetings; preserve order; appoint all committees not otherwise provided for; decide all questions of order, subject to appeal to the Association; fill all vacancies unless otherwise specified; and perform all other duties that may be imposed upon him by law, and such as are customary to be performed by presiding officers.
+The President shall be the chief executive officer of the Association and shall be Chairman of the "Board of Directors”.
+The President shall preside at all meetings; preserve order; appoint all committees not otherwise provided for; decide all questions of order, subject to appeal to the Association; fill all vacancies unless otherwise specified; and perform all other duties that may be imposed upon him by law, and such as are customary to be performed by presiding officers.
 The President shall also serve as a member of the Wisconsin Elks Major Project, Inc. and as an ex-officio member of the Board of Trustees during his term of office.

 Section 7.
 The President-Elect shall perform the duties of the President, as defined in Section 6 of this Article, in the absence of the President or in the event that the President is unable, for any reason, to perform his/her duties.
 That person shall be subject to the call of the President for such assignments as the President may deem necessary for the proper functioning of the Association